 A high-rise is not arbitrarily built to a certain height.
-How tall one can construct on a particular lot is decided neither by the architect nor the owner: it is determined in the building plan.
+How tall one can construct on a particular lot is decided neither by the architect nor the owner: it is set out in the corresponding development plan.
 Those interested will observe, however, that there is sometimes a discrepancy between the development plan and the actual height of some high-rise buildings.
-In other words: a high-rise building is sometimes taller than originally planned, such as the OmniTurm (“Omni Tower“).
+In other words: a high-rise building is sometimes taller than originally planned, such as the OmniTurm (lit.
+“Omni Tower“).
 The original development plan for this tower envisioned a maximum standing height of 175 meters.
 The planning department has since listed a height of 185.4 meters, but the site of the builder claims it is as high as 190 meters.
-The Skyline Atlas now asks the question: how do these different heights come about and how tall is the OmniTurm now?
+The SKYLINE ATLAS then asked itself the question: how do these different heights come about and how tall is the OmniTurm now?

 The OmniTurm has a height of 189.9 meters (623 feet).

 // UPDATE in November 2020: We have visited OmniTurm and can confirm the official number of floors: